-6(ii) Geological condition
+Geological condition

-These nunataks consist mainly of upper amphibolite to granulite facies metamorphic rocks, syn- orogenic to late orogenic granite, and post tectonic granodioritic aplite and pegmatite.
+These nunataks consist mainly of upper amphibolite to granulite facies metamorphic rocks, syn-orogenic to late orogenic granite, and post tectonic granodioritic aplite and pegmatite.
 The absence of active structures and earthquakes, and the lack of Cenozoic volcanism suggest that this region, along with Prydz Bay, have been geologically stable at least since the Late Mesozoic Epoch.
 New geological evidence obtained from this area shows that in the inland East Antarctica there exists a huge "Pan-African" stage orogenic zone from the Prydz Bay, Grove Mountains to the Prince Charles Mountains, which should be the last segmented suture zone of the Gondwana land.

-6(iii) Access to, and movement within or over, the Area
+6(ii) Access to the Area

-Access to the area may be gained overland by vehicle or by aircraft landing on snow- and ice- covered sites within or adjacent to the Area.
+Access to the area may be gained overland by vehicle or by aircraft landing on snow- and ice covered sites within or adjacent to the Area.

-6(iv) Location of structures within and adjacent to the site
+6(iii) Location of structures within and adjacent to the site